pluralsh/documentation/pages/plural-features/workbenches/configuration.md

 ## Deleting a workbench

 From the overflow menu, select **Delete**.
-This permanently removes the workbench and all associated job history, schedules, webhooks, saved prompts, and eval settings.
+This permanently removes the workbench and all associated job history, schedules, webhooks and saved prompts.